guyavr/ReexposureSensorimotorPerturbationProducesOppositeEffectsExplicitImplicit/README.md

 ti- target location
 stage- block number
 fbi- feedback: 1- cursor presented; 0- no cursor
-ri- rotation size and direction: positive values- counterclockwise rotation; negative values- clockwise rotation
+ri- rotation size and direction with respect to the movement of the hand (Experiment 1) or with respect to the target location (Experiments 2 and 2S): positive values- counterclockwise rotation; negative values- clockwise rotation.
-clampi- (meaningless variable)
+(clampi- meaningless variable)
 breaks- break duration between trials (in minutes)
 hand_theta- hand movement direction with respect to the target location at the radial distance to the target (this variable was used as the 'hand angle' measure in the paper)
 raw_ep_hand_ang- actual hand movement direction at the radial distance to the target (without subtracting target location)